JamesBracken/Ember-Ash/readme.md

 6.Type the below items into your IDE terminal, this will install all packages
     pip install -r requirements.txt

-If you want to install your own packages here is some extra step-by-step instructions:
+If you want to install your own packages here is some extra step-by-step instructions and examples:

 - Type the below items into your IDE terminal pip install Django~=3.2 gunicorn (NOTE: try to use pip3 instead if this does not work)